dmhowcroft/mcrt/README.md

 `mcrt`: Exploring Mouse-Contingent Reading Times
 ================================================

+If you just want to try it out, the demo is live at: http://davehowcroft.com/files/examples/word-mcr.html

 Explanation copied from the demo
 --------------------------------
 This exercise was inspired by the work of Zarieß et al. (2015).
 They presented a whole-document, sentence-by-sentence approach to mouse-contingent reading.
 While the approach presented here does not yet include mouse-position tracking, it does provide word- or phrase-level text views, allowing in principle for finer grained reading time measures.